Bartloc/daily-coding-problem-python/README.md

 For example, given the array [5, 1, 3, 5, 2, 3, 4, 1], return 5 as the longest subarray of distinct elements is [5, 2, 3, 4, 1].

+### Problem 194
+This problem was asked by Facebook.

+Suppose you are given two lists of n points, one list p1, p2, ..., pn on the line y = 0 and the other list q1, q2, ..., qn on the line y = 1.
+Imagine a set of n line segments connecting each point pi to qi.
+Write an algorithm to determine how many pairs of the line segments intersect.

 #### Problem 198
 This problem was asked by Google.